cl199393/predictive_analysis/README.md

 The goal of this project is to enhance exam preparation strategies by leveraging isomorphic problem banks and explainable machine learning techniques.

 ## Code Path
+This repository includes both R scripts and a Python notebook to support predictive modeling and model interpretability.

+### 1. Predictive Analysis in R
-These R scripts analyze feature importance from machine learning models used in the project.
+These scripts perform feature importance analysis using machine learning models on both original and transfer problem settings.
-### 1. Run predictive analysis:

 ```R
 # Run feature importance analysis for the Original Problem
 source("code/Feature_Importance.R")